 How do I have my City street tree pruned or removed?

 Most City street trees are pruned on a 4 or 5-year interval.
 Residents can request permission, in writing, to pay for more frequent prunings or the removal and replacement of a City street tree.
 Removal requests are reviewed and approved by the Park and Activities Commission.
-For more information about the City’s street tree maintenance program or view restoration policy, please contact Andy Clark at (310) 377-1577 ext.
-109.
+For more information about the City’s street tree maintenance program or view restoration policy, please contact Mike Goldsmith at (310) 378-4504.

 How do I reserve a sports field?